WebMonitor.fyi logoWebMonitor.fyi

 Works on any retailer page

-Not limited to a curated list — any publicly accessible product URL works.
-Pre-built templates for major retailers; free-form support for direct-from-brand stores and niche sites.
+Not limited to a curated list — any publicly accessible product URL works: major retailers, direct-from-brand stores, and niche sites alike.

 Plain-English criteria